researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 Aave exposure verification.
 Official confirmation and detailed analysis of Ethena's TVL associated with reflexive risks in Aave protocol needed.
 Fee switch revenue split parameters.
-Precise revenue split ratio for ENA fee switch finalized in recent governance.
+Precise revenue split ratio for ENA fee switch implementation details.
-Details of Swiss regulatory discussions and potential timelines.
+Swiss regulatory discussion timeline and requirements.
 What is the modeled time-to-depletion for the reserve fund under various sustained negative funding rate scenarios?
 Examples: -0.6%, -1.0%, -1.5%.
 As of 2025-11-15.